CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 maximum velocity [10].
 Because these high level control tasks run on the companion computer, we identified this unit for our design-space exploration.
 Developing new custom hardware accelerators is out of the scope of this project.
-However, we still plan on evaluating configurations of existing hardware, including the in-order Rocket CPU [15], the out-of-order superscalar BOOM CPU [16], and Gemmini, a systolic array hardware generator [17].
-We plan on generating hardware designs using these components using Chipyard, an SoC generator developed by the ADEPT Lab at UC Berkeley [18].
-While discovering an optimal SoC configuration is out of the scope of this project, we plan on using the designs to evaluate the co-simulation infrastructure.
+However, we still work on evaluating configurations of existing hardware, including the in-order Rocket CPU [15], the out-of-order superscalar BOOM CPU [16], and Gemmini, a systolic array hardware generator [17].
+We generate hardware designs using these components using Chipyard, an SoC generator developed by the ADEPT Lab at UC Berkeley [18].
+While discovering an optimal SoC configuration is out of the scope of this project, we use the designs to evaluate the co-simulation infrastructure.

-The project will incorporate the sensing and actuation through the use of the ASPLOS21-Drone, which will act as a physical reference design for the co-simulation infrastructure.
-However, sensing and actuation will also be explored through the simulated environment.
+The project incorporate the sensing and actuation through the use of the ASPLOS21-Drone, which acts as a physical reference design for the co-simulation infrastructure.
+However, sensing and actuation have also be explored through the simulated environment.
 Similarly, high level control and planning algorithms will be deployed on both the physical and simulated drones.